entalogics/entalogics/CACHE-BUSTING.md

 # Automatic Cache-Busting Setup for Entalogics

-This document explains the automatic cache-busting implementation that ensures every deploy/push serves the latest version to all users without relying on manual refreshes.
+This document explains the automatic cache-busting implementation that ensures every deploy/push serves the latest version to all users without relying on manual refreshes or file renaming.

 ## 🚀 Implementation Overview